 Once you have all of that completed, inspect the camshaft position sensor circuit wiring for wires that are broken, corroded, or shorted.
 Check the continuity of the camshaft position sensor circuitry.
 Then, complete any necessary repairs for other related trouble codes that have been stored by the PCM.

-Use a scan tool or oscilloscope to check the camshaft position sensor voltage readings,
+Use a scan tool here's a great one we use everyday or oscilloscope to check the camshaft position sensor voltage readings,

 If the voltage readings are abnormal, the camshaft position sensor will need to be replaced.

 If the voltage readings for the camshaft position sensor voltage readings are normal, it is possible that there is a problem with the PCM, which may require replacing or reprogramming.